mauricemach/coffeekup/docs/reference.md

 ### doctypes

 List of doctypes available to the `doctype` function in templates.
-It can be customized at will.
+Object with doctype names as keys and their string contents as values.
+Can be customized at will.

 The doctype named "default" will be used when none is specified (`doctype()`).

+### tags

+List of HTML elements available as functions.
+Array of strings, can be customized.

+### self_closing

+List of self-closing tags.
+Array of strings, can be customized.

 ## The template scope